zayedshah/Responsible-Investing/A New Bottom Line/README.md

 ### 4. Gensim

 Last hope was to use Google's word2vec - it has 300 dimensions for the word embeddings.
-GloVe has embeddings with 300 dimensions too but always good to venture to a different place.
+GloVe has word embeddings with 300 dimensions but always good to venture to a different place.
 The last test evaluation gave accuracy of 82%.